photoprism/photoprism-docs/docs/getting-started/docker.md

 ### Step 1: Start the server ###

-Open a terminal and run this command after replacing `~/originals` with the folder containing your photos:
+Open a terminal and run this command after replacing `~/originals` with the folder containing your photos, and `~/storage` with where you want to store generated sidecar files and thumbnails:

 ```
 docker run -d \